neelsmith/coursecal/README.md

 # coursecal

-Generate course calendars from simple text sources
+A scala scripting system using Ammonite to generate course calendars from simple text sources.